DenisB7/DenisB7/README.md

 🎓Completed courses:
 - Higher School of Economics National Research University – basics of programming on Python in 2020
-- University of Michigan in 2020 consists of 2 courses
+- University of Michigan in 2020 (2 courses)
   - Using Python to Access Web Data
   - Using Databases with Python
 - Stepik Academy – Django from Scratch on practice in 2020